angeldollface/dotfiles/README.markdown

 - 7.)
 Edit the file called `hyprpaper.conf` in the `hypr` folder to include the path to one of the wallpapers provided (`$HOME/wallpapers/5.jpg`).
 - 8.)
 Press Mod + L to logout.
 - 9.)
 Log back in if you have a display manager (SDDM or Light DM) running.
+- 10.)
+Start your display manager or the X11 server.

 ### DARK WAYLAND